anandgarg91/attacktoolkit/README.md

 * These numbers are relative
 * To get the absolute packet length (Ack of receiver - sequence of sender to decode the next seq)

+# Tcp segement length to predict the next sequence

+* output of new_foutbyte program will give the requires seg and ack number to get the tcp segment length

+# Program to get the TCP seg length

+* Program name hex2dec.c
+* compilation: gcc hex2dec -lm
+* The output is the absolute value of segment length